Gugelhupf

-A Gugelhupf (also Kugelhupf, Guglhupf, Gugelhopf, /de/, and, in France, kouglof /fr/, kougelhof, or kougelhopf, in the Netherlands tulband, short for tulbandcake) is a cake traditionally baked in a distinctive ring mould, similar to Bundt cake, but leavened with baker's yeast.
+A Gugelhupf (also Kugelhupf, Guglhupf, Gugelhopf, /de/, in Czech bábovka [ˈbaːbofka], and, in France, kouglof /fr/, kouglouf, kougelhof, or kougelhopf, in the Netherlands tulband, short for tulbandcake) is a cake traditionally baked in a distinctive ring mould, similar to Bundt cake, but leavened with baker's yeast.

 There are three main types: cocoa; plain with a hint of vanilla and lemon zest; and a marbled combination of the two.
 It is especially popular as a traditional cake in Central Europe.
 In the cuisine of the Pennsylvania Dutch it is known as Deitscher Kuche (German cake).

 In late Medieval Austria, a Gugelhupf was served at major community events such as weddings, and was decorated with flowers, leaves, candles, and seasonal fruits.
 The name persisted through the Austro-Hungarian Empire, eventually becoming standardized in Viennese cookbooks as a refined, rich cake, flavored with rosewater and almond.
 Many regional variations exist, testifying to the widespread popularity of the Gugelhupf tradition.

 The Gugelhupf was the sweet chosen to represent Austria in the Café Europe initiative of the Austrian presidency of the European Union, on Europe Day 2006.